-- Cost containment: Insurers can provide plan design features to keep cost under control, including cost sharing with employees through deductibles and co-payments).
+- Cost containment: Insurers can provide plan design features to keep the cost under control, including cost-sharing with employees through deductibles and co-payments).

 - Education: Insurers can provide information and resources for employees on the cost of the plan and how they can help alleviate costs through coordination of benefits and becoming a smart consumer in regards to such expenses as pharmacy dispensing fees.
 Insurers can often host on-site sessions that can help employees understand their benefits and the costs associated with them.

 - Self-service: Insurers may offer a call centre and/or employee self-serve website that can reduce the employer costs and administration efforts in regards to the group benefits plan.